powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 ### Pros

-* Thoroughly abstracted, no external package knows how this **Magical Configuration** works -- only that it works.
-A package external to `foo.Config` asdfasd
+* Thoroughly abstracted.
+No external package knows how this **Magical Configuration** works -- only that it works.
+A package external to `foo.Config` doesn't know what data is stored in it, or how the internals of that storage are implemented.
+* Configuration is highly reusable for multiple projects -- meaning environment variable keys are de-facto standardized.

+### Cons

+* Finding the actual key of an environment variable is not an easy task.
+This interface is so abstract that it takes minutes of detective work to find where configuration actually occurs.
+In the example above, you can't directly answer the following questions without digging into the code for a specific project:
+  * Which package initially set the database within the `Config`
+  * Did any package overwrite the initial setting for the database?
+  * What key is used to access the database via the method `Config.Value`?
+* Configuration does not belong to the application -- it is shared custody between the application and its dependencies.
+There’s no knowing whether modifying an environment variable key will have cascading effects with other applications using the `foo` library.
+* Adding new keys is painful, since the interface obfuscates how things work under the hood -- instead of just using the standard library.
+* Loss of type safety.
+Since configuration is an `interface`, there is no check at compile-time verifying the correct type of configuration was used.
+Only a runtime error will reveal the issue.